AnaZonia/moon_notes/000 Ana Did Science Today.md

 So now that R is done and working fine, I am going to focus on the python code:

 ### Task list - to do with ONLY ONE dataframe and ONLY ONE combination
-- [ ] Check for multicolinearity / check data
+- [x] Check for multicolinearity / check data ✅ 2024-09-17
-- [ ] Compare Scipy Nelder-Mead with Optim
+- [x] Compare Scipy Nelder-Mead with Optim ✅ 2024-09-17
-- [ ] Hyperparameter tuning (sciopt bayesian optimization)
+- [x] Hyperparameter tuning (sciopt bayesian optimization) ✅ 2024-09-17
-- [ ] Check results with MSE instead of r squared.
+- [x] Check results with MSE instead of r squared. ✅ 2024-09-17
-- [ ] Check the response curve with random forest as predictors are added.
+- [x] Check the response curve with random forest as predictors are added. ✅ 2024-09-17
-- [ ] Check MCMC with STAN (+1000 chain length is unnecessary)
-- [ ] Xboost
+- [x] Xboost ✅ 2024-09-17
-- [ ] Create holdout set to test everything.
+- [x] Create holdout set to test everything. ✅ 2024-09-17
-- [ ] To check for overfitting, use learning curves - see how performance improves with sample size.
+- [x] To check for overfitting, use learning curves - see how performance improves with sample size. ✅ 2024-09-17
-- [ ] Check how well do Atlantic Forest results predict the Amazon

 For now, as long as we are only comparing methods, stick with 10-year, Amazon.

 Note: can build confidence values by running the model multiple times for each pixel and seeing how the results differ.
 That's probably how they did SD for CCI Biomass?

-- [ ] Falar com [[Costa, Flávia R. C.|Costa, Flavia]] - ask about evapotranspiration in the Amazon.
-If that doesn't work, talk to Sara Knox through Fiona.
-- [ ] Get running on GIC-Green and contact Tim
-- [ ] Contact collaborators in Brazil

 ## 03/09, Tue - Random forest and wrapping up Optim